YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 (The king and queen have been imprisoned.
-Their daughter journeys to find friends who will help her to rescue them.
+Princess Samara journeys to find friends who will help her to rescue them.
 Opening chapters are separately uploaded)

-Raja climbed on top of Barado in front of Samara because he was both younger and shorter than she was, and his view would have been blocked if she had sat in front of him.
-Then the horse galloped off.
+Raja climbed on top of Barado in front of Samara because he was both younger and shorter than she was.
+Barado galloped off.

-They passed the same rocky mountains that Samara had seen on the way to Wetlands, but then Barado took a turn southward and they reached the plains where the vegetation grew thick and green.
-They would have stopped to enjoy the view and walk about, but Barado insisted that they were still a long way off and that they needed to move on, as they had to reach their destination before darkness fell.
+They passed the same rocky mountains that Samara had seen on the way to Wetlands, but then Barado took a turn southward.
+Soon, they reached the plains where the vegetation grew thick and green.
+They would have stopped to enjoy the view, but Samara knew that Raja would want to get his hands on the medicine needed for his grandmother as soon as possible.

-The sun grew hotter and they sped past deserts.
-Sometimes Barado would stop to let a herd of camels pass.
+The bright yellow sun grew hotter, and they sped past pale yellow sandy deserts.
+Once Barado stopped to let a herd of camels pass.

 It was evening by the time they reached the Hotlands.
-Samara had heard about the terrible heat they would encounter, and was therefore most surprised to find that in fact the weather was rather like late winter or early spring in Amhara.
-There was in fact a slight nip in the air.
+Samara was surprised to find a slight nip in the air.

-‘How everyone exaggerates!’
+‘How everyone tells tall tales!’
 Samara exclaimed.
-‘I learnt that the Hotlands would be as hot as a furnace, but on the contrary it was hotter on the way and here I find the temperature very pleasant.’
+‘I learnt that the Hotlands would be as hot as a furnace.’

-‘I suppose you could say that,’ said Barado.
-For him temperatures didn’t really matter as he was a special horse whose body adapted very quickly to whatever climate he was in.
+‘It’s all the same to me, Princess,’ said Barado.
+For him temperatures didn’t really matter, as he was a special horse whose body adapted very quickly to whatever climate he was in.

-‘In fact, I’ll put something on,’ said Samara.
-‘Perhaps a light jumper.
+‘I think I’ll put something on,’ said Samara, with a shiver.
+‘Perhaps a light shawl.
 Raja, would you like something?’

 ‘No, I’m not cold,’ said Raja, who had a lot of bravado about him.

 But where were they going to find Hoven, the capital of the Hotlands?
 There were no milestones in the desert, no signposts and nothing to indicate the direction they needed to travel in.
-Neither were there any human dwellings that they could have approached and asked for directions.
+Neither were there any human dwellings that they could have approached.
 Barado was also at a loss.
-He had only once been in Hotlands and that was a long time ago.

-Samara and Raja got off the horse and sat down on the cool sands of the desert.
+Samara and Raja got off the horse.
+The princess wrapped a light shawl around her., She and Raja sat down on the cool sands of the desert.
 The three of them racked their brains for a way to reach Hoven.

-‘I don’t think there is any point in going any further, unless we are very sure that we are heading in the right direction,’ said Samara.
+‘I don’t think there is any point in going any further,’ said Samara, ‘unless we are very sure we are heading in the right direction.’

-‘Isn’t there something moving over there?’ cried Barado suddenly.
+‘Look!’ cried Samara suddenly.
+‘Isn’t there something moving over there?’

 ‘But I can’t see it any more,’ complained Raja.